Classic Heath Bar Cake

 slice of heath bar cake topped with whipped cream on a white plate.

-The cake is homemade, and employs an interesting technique of using a pastry crumble (butter, flour, and brown sugar) for the base.
-It creates a soft and tender cake, which is topped with a toffee crumble with walnuts for extra crunch.
+I found the recipe in a 1970s church cookbook, so it’s been around for at least 50 years, and probably longer.
+The cake employs an interesting technique of using a pastry crumble (butter, flour, and brown sugar) for the base.
+It creates a soft and tender cake, which is topped with Heath bars, more crumble, and walnuts for extra crunch.

 It seemed fitting to use Cool Whip for topping the cake, but you can use whipped cream if you’d like.
 It really completes the cake!